|Plan a Visit||Tours||Shopping & Dining|

 Andy Warhol: Athletes & The Art of Sport

-During the summer of 2013, The Dayton Art Institute will present a pair of sports-themed exhibitions, Andy Warhol: Athletes and The Art of Sport: Highlights from the Collection of the Dayton Art Institute, both on view June 22 – September 1.
+Thank you to everyone who visited our sports-themed summer 2013 exhibitions, Andy Warhol: Athletes and The Art of Sport: Highlights from the Collection of the Dayton Art Institute.
+The exhibitions closed September 1.

 Andy Warhol: Athletes